Amplify-and-Forward Relaying for Hierarchical Over-the-Air Computation: Conclusion

 \section{Conclusion}

-In this paper, we presented the two-phase AF relaying design for hierarchical AirComp, and investigated the joint transceiver optimization.
-Towards minimizing the computational MSE, we optimized the transmit coefficients at the WDs and relays and the de-noising factor at the fusion center in an alternating manner, subject to the individual transmit power constraints at the WDs and relays, respectively.
-It was shown that at the optimized design, the transmit power at each WD follows a new regularized composite-channel-inversion structure to strike a balance between minimizing the composite-signal-misalignment error and the noise-induced error.
-Numerical results evaluated the MSE performance gains of the proposed hierarchical AirComp design as compared with the benchmark schemes.
-The current work may motivate several interesting research directions on hierarchical AirComp scenarios with multi-antenna and/or multi-hop setups, and/or with multiple functions to be computed.
+In this paper, we presented the hierarchical Aircomp designs with AF relaying to minimize the computational MSE at the FC subject the individual power constraints of the WDs and relays, by jointly optimizing the transmit coefficients of the WDs, the AF coefficients of the relays, and the de-noising factor of the FC.
+We developed the alternating-optimization-based solution for the centralized design with global CSI, and showed the transmit power at each WD/relay follows a new regularized composite-channel-inversion structure to strike a balance between minimizing the signal-magnitude-misalignment-induced error and the noise-induced error.
+To reduce the signaling overhead in obtaining global CSI, we proposed a decentralized design with partial CSI, which facilitates the decentralized implementation for hierarchical AirComp systems without inter-relay coordination at lower layer designs.
+Numerical results showed the fast convergence and the MSE performance gains of the proposed designs as compared to the benchmark schemes without the joint optimization.
+This work is expected to motivate several interesting research directions on hierarchical AirComp designs with multi-antenna and/or multi-hop setups, WD-relay associations, and/or with multiple functions to be computed.